 For entrepreneurs and founders just getting their businesses off the ground, searching for ways to make a positive impact on people and the planet can feel daunting.
 You may often feel like meaningful impact projects are time consuming and impede your ability to focus on your own work.

-Below is a list of 10 simple tools that any business leader — even those who just launched their business — can use to be a force for good.
+Below is a list of simple tools that any business leader — even those who just launched their business — can use to be a force for good.

 Gifts for Good

 Gifts for Good is a Los Angeles based start-up bringing employee gifting into the modern age.
 Gifts for Good aims to integrate social good and giving back with corporate gifting all year-round.
 Whether gifting for holidays, promotions, or thank yous, Gifts for Good has got it covered from handmade candles, to luxe leather totes, to unique wooden headphones.
-All gifts support a wide range of nonprofits and charitable causes including: children-in-need, economic development, the environment, homelessness, health, women-at-risk, and more.

 Percent Pledge helps you donate a small percentage of each month’s budget to causes you’re passionate about.
 The platform will keep you continuously updated on the impact of your pledge throughout the year.
 Percent Pledge’s corporate social responsibility solution does all the work for you allowing you to easily give back and your team to focus on growing your business.

 The Charity Charge Business MasterCard helps empower startups to effortlessly give back everyday.
 The card allows seamless corporate social responsibility by allowing your business to earn cash back that’s automatically donated to any nonprofit of your company’s choice.

 Their innovative experiential learning model takes team members on a volunteer journey alongside a cohort of peers, while building and expanding their skills in new environments.
 Moving Worlds assesses the readiness of your company to then launch, scale, and/or optimize new innovative corporate volunteering programs.

 Have Fun Do Good

 They offer immersive service experiences through travel excursions and Corporate events.
 Whether you’re traveling or staying closer to home, HFDG provides everything volunteers need to get involved: planning, access to worthwhile charities and causes, accommodations and, of course, fun.

 Carbon removal is critical to combating the climate crisis and keeping our planet habitable for generations to come.
 That’s why Stripes innovative business model can help impact businesses, like yours, tackle the issue.

 You’ll not only alleviate poverty, but also help divert plastic from our oceans.
 The best part about Vera is that everything is transacted through the blockchain, allowing you to track your impact.
 Vera’s collective already offsets more than 40,000 plastic bottles every month.

 Elliot for Water

 One fifth of the global population has no access to clean water, leading to the death of around six thousand children per day due to water-related diseases.
 Elliot For Water’s mission is to help bring drinkable water to as many people as possible and to improve their quality of life, while respecting the needs of the local culture and environment.

 This strategy has become popular in retail stores, online, and in some company’s own apps.
 The RoundUp App allows you to track donations to the nonprofit you chose, so you can see just how much of an impact you and your customers are making.

 Millie helps companies create sustainable match programs that actually fit their budget.
 With the freedom to customize employee and company caps, approved and off-limit nonprofits, and a comprehensive database of nonprofits to choose from, your team is sure to find the perfect match.

 Related Post: 51 Social Impact Investing Ventures Changing the World Through Finance

 Grant is the founder of Causeartist, one of the most influential impact business platforms in the world.
-Since 2013, Causeartist has been read in over 200 countries.
-Grant has personally interviewed over 600 impact entrepreneurs from around the world, highlighting innovations in ethical fashion, climate change, ethical technology, impact investing, and sustainable travel.
+Since 2013, Causeartist has been read in over 150 countries.
+Grant has personally interviewed 700+ impact entrepreneurs from around the world, highlighting innovations in ethical fashion, climate change, ethical technology, impact investing, and sustainable travel.